Susedgrad: Henning-Tahy Wars

 Andrew Teuffenbach - Henning died in 1563, while his wife Ursula Meknitzer Henning lived on.
 While he was alive, Teuffenbach leased half of his Susedgrad estate to his wife Ursula Meknitzer, while he leased the other part to Andras Batory.
-Since he was often away in Hungary, Batory sold his complete rights to bith Susedgrad and Stubica to Ferenc Tahy for 50 000 Forints, who thus became a majority owner.
+Since he was often away in Hungary, Batory sold his complete rights to both Susedgrad and Stubica to Ferenc Tahy for 50 000 Forints, who thus became a majority owner.
 Ursula, however, refused to accept Tahy as a rightful owner, while Tahy also refused to give in to Ursula which brought these two nobles into confrontation.
 Both Ursula and Tahy started gathering powerful allies around them, with Ursula enjoying support of Croatian viceban Ambroz Gregorijanec, while Tahy enjoyed support of Croatian ban Peter Erdody.
 Ursula made the first move 1565 when she gathered an army of some 800 local peasants had Tahy's family kicked out of the possession.
 When Croatian ban Petar Erdody gathered Army of Croatian ban to punish her, Ursula and her allies again gathered 3000 strong peasant army and routed Army of Croatian ban in Battle of Susedgrad in July 1565.
 The issue was then lifted to Croatian parliament who raised a lawsuit against Ursula, while Royal Chamber confiscated her possessions until the lawsuit is resolved.
 Tahy was meanwhile brought back in following year, and started to make revenge against local peasants who fought along Ursula against him, and this would eventually escalate in Croatian-Slovene Peasant Revolt of 1573.
 Since Tahy died same year, Hennings bought back Tahy's part of the estate from his descendants in 1574.
+Later the owners were members of the Mlakovečki noble family.